 How do we save our streams and water sources?

-The good news: we can return the life that we took away from the streams and water sources.
+The good news is we can revive the streams and water sources that we’ve damaged.

-Many already understand that we must protect our streams and springs.
-But to make sure this happens, we and the government must make a quicker and more decisive effort.
-This is the only way we’ll be able to enjoy abundant, fresh water in the spectacular diversity of nature.
+Many of us already realize that we must protect our streams and springs.
+But to ensure this happens, the government (and us included) need to make a quicker and more decisive effort.
+This is the only way we’ll be able to enjoy abundant, fresh water within spectacularly diverse natural surroundings.

-The streams in Israel
+The Streams in Israel

-We can return an abundance of clear, flowing water to our streams and springs.
-It doesn’t require so much effort to ensure that we can all benefit from them, and animals and plants will once again enjoy a suitable habitat in which to thrive.
+Our streams and springs can go back to being as full and clear as they once were.
+It doesn’t require much effort to ensure that we can all benefit from them; animals and plants will once again enjoy a suitable habitat in which to thrive.

-To make sure this happens we must stop the pollution that infiltrates the streams and return spring water to nature.
-The streams are waiting for us to release them from the concrete pipes and drainage channels in which they are trapped, and to renew their natural meanders—all the way from the mountains to the sea.
+To make sure this happens we must stop the pollution infiltrating the streams and release the spring water to nature.
+The streams are waiting for us to free them from their concrete pipes and drainage channels that confine them, and renew their natural meanders—all the way from the mountains to the sea.

 Flash floods in the Judean Desert.
 Photo: Yuval Daks